top of page

 One of the greatest benefits of an immersion in this homestead farm setting is discovering a new pace and connection to the cycle of a day or even the cycle of the ecology from the donkeys to the chickens to the compost to the garden, to the saplings and mature trees, to the seasons.
 Each season provides a different opportunity to seize so make sure you consider this in your planning.

+If you are seeking a learning experience typically as a solo at a crossroads, this is a good option for you.
 Depending on how long your retreat is scheduled will indicate the type and level of immersion.
 Options include daily 'chores' of the care and feeding of animals morning and evening, physical activities such as manure/compost and possibly gardening from seed to harvest or nourishing the soil for next planting.
-You may want to consider an entire retreat based off of this concept and elect all or some of the itinerary in the TASTE retreat workshop.
+An entire retreat can be customized around this.

 Each participant will be encouraged to interact socially with the animals from petting, walking, or grooming the donkeys to the happenstance of sitting down outside and have a cat request their lap.
 This story of rural life is different than the naturalist or forest therapy sessions as it pertains to specific routines and sustenance of people and land.